nauman-shafique-hashmi/BSTs/README.md

 - Invoice template (Excel + PDF)
 - Email signature design
 - Social media profile icons and **covers**
-- **Brand Guidelines** a custom PDF document detialing how to use your logo, naming fonts, colors, and other brand elements
+- **Brand Guidelines:** A custom PDF document detailing how to use your logo, naming fonts, colors, and other brand elements

 ---

 ### 🔹 Social Media Handle Setup – **100 OMR**